-All the technical data, charts, tools and indicators you need to analyze and trade the USD/CAD
+All the technical data, charts, tools and indicators you need to analyze and trade the USD/CAD or see the Editorial side instead!

 BULLISH PERCENTAGE INDEX